-Due to the rate of unplanned pregnancies in the world, it isn’t uncommon for people to seek counseling for unplanned pregnancies.
+Due to the rate of unplanned pregnancies globally, it isn’t uncommon for people to seek counseling for unplanned pregnancies.
 Parenting is a major transition on its own, and when it isn’t something you had in your plans, you and your partner may benefit from the support of a therapist.
-While family support is always something wonderful to have, another unbiased support to help you understand your feelings from a different perspective and make the most well-informed decisions moving forward.
+While family support is always something wonderful to have, another unbiased support helps you understand your feelings from a different perspective and make the most well-informed decisions moving forward.

 Handling the Unexpected Pregnancy

-I don’t know if I could say that my husband and I are the model for how to handle the news of an unexpected pregnancy.
+I don’t know if I could say that my husband and I are the models for handling the news of an unexpected pregnancy.
 There are times I felt we handled it like champs, and there are moments I don’t share with anyone.
 They are not the best.
 But ups and downs, we have made it thus far.
 Our unexpected bundle of joy is almost 18 months now.
-She is amazing and I can’t picture our lives without her.
-The feelings I have when I look at our child are very different than the ones when I saw that second blue line on that pregnancy test.
+She is amazing, and I can’t picture our lives without her.
+When I look at our child, the feelings I have are very different from the ones when I saw that second blue line on that pregnancy test.
 I also know that not every story has an ending is like ours.